-The Department of Health today published the “Health Survey (NI): First Results 2018/19” report and accompanying trend tables.
+The Department of Health today published the “Health Survey (Northern Ireland): First Results 2021/22” report and accompanying trend tables.

-The Health Survey (NI) has run annually, on a continuous basis, since 2010/11.
-The 2018/19 survey included questions relating to general health, mental health and wellbeing, antibiotics, obesity, smoking, drinking alcohol, and sexual health.
-The sample size for the survey was 3,593 individuals aged 16 and over.
+The Health Survey (Northern Ireland) has run annually, on a continuous basis, since 2010/11.
+The 2021/22 survey included questions relating to general health, mental health and wellbeing, smoking and drinking alcohol.
+The sample size for the survey was 3,154 individuals aged 16 and over.

-- A fifth of respondents exhibited signs of loneliness by scoring highly on the UCLA loneliness scale.
+- Less than a fifth of respondents (18%) exhibited signs of loneliness by scoring highly on the UCLA loneliness scale.
 Respondents living in urban areas and those in the most deprived areas were more likely to exhibit signs of loneliness than those in rural areas and the least deprived areas respectively.

-Following on from this summary report, the Department of Health intends to produce more detailed topic specific bulletins and tables throughout 2020.
-These will be made available on the Health Survey page on the Departmental website.
+This publication is a summary of the main topics included in the 2021/22 Health Survey.
+Further bulletins and tables will be made available on the Health Survey page on the Departmental website.